krypto5863/i18nex.ZipBsonLoader/README.md

 The packer is a console utility, so you must run it via something like command prompt or powershell.
 Running it through there will allow you to see a list of commands.
 As the input, you'd pass in the contents of what would normally be read in your i18nex folder.

 Say you had a Scripts folder that is incredibly large and you'd like to pack it using our tool.
 You would simply supply the Scripts folder you wish to target, and you'd recieve a BSON file you can zip and place in the Scripts folder, deleting your loose files afterwards.

+## Guidelines:
+- Use deflate or deflate64
+- Use zip.
+Must be zip.
+No exceptions.